 A recent media report revealed that about one-fifth of Australia’s surgeons have failed to complete a mandatory online training course designed to combat sexual harassment and bullying within their profession.
 According to an independent report commissioned by the Royal Australiasian College of Surgeons, nearly half of surgeons have experienced workplace bullying or harassment, and victims have generally been afraid to speak out.

-Last year, two Royal Darwin Hospital doctors were stood down over two separate allegations of sexual assault against female medical students.
+In 2017, two Royal Darwin Hospital doctors were stood down over two separate allegations of sexual assault against female medical students.

 Do your Directors and Executives understand the risks associated with any potential bullying or sexual harassment claim?